ArthurShlain/php-parse-boolean/README.md

 # php-parse-boolean
 Parse any scalar value to boolean.
 Useful when you need to parse boolean columns of spreadsheet file.

-Just copy `anyValueToBoolean` function to your Helpers class

 ## Usage

 ```php